 Narrow River is a tributary of the Peconic Bay and flows south from the Town’s Whitcom Marsh Preserve under Route 25 and along the eastern side of Narrow River Rd in Orient, NY.
 An earthen dam was constructed after the 1938 hurricane to prevent tidal flooding of the lands north of the dam.
 The westernmost section of the dam blocked the tidal flow from Narrow River to the large meadow area north of the dam known as Broad Meadows and Whitcom Marsh Preserve north of Route 25.

 Remediation of the culvert and earthen dam is needed to improve the tidal exchange throughout the extent of the river and increase the salinity of the river to promote the re-establishment of native vegetation and important waterfowl and wading bird habitat.
 The potential extent of the restoration area is 80 acres.
-PEP is working with partners to secure funding for engineering design plans and construction.
+PEP assists partners in securing funding for engineering design plans and construction.

 Paul Stoutenburgh Preserve is a Town owned 52 acre nature preserve on the west side of Arshamomaque Pond with an adjacent 7 acre County owned preserve, Arshamomaque Preserve.
 Several areas along the shoreline and interior have pockets of invasive Phragmites australis resulting in low quality wetlands.
 Invasive mile-a-minute weed has become established and is rapidly increasing in areas adjacent to tidal and fresh water wetland areas.
 The project site was nominated by the Town of Southold to be included in the Peconic Estuary Program Habitat Restoration Plan in 2013 and the project was prioritized for habitat restoration in 2016.
 Habitat restoration is recommended and is anticipated to involve the removal of the invasive species using currently accepted removal and restoration practices, and changes to drainage infrastructure in the area to make conditions less suitable for invasive vegetation.